-Coolrooms\coldrooms are a necessary aspect of the large- to mid-scale storage of perishable goods.
-In the hospitality industry, where food safety and hygiene are imperative, the service provided by a good quality coolroom is indispensable.
-Aside from hospitality, coldrooms see a lot of use in supermarkets, fishmongeries, and other industries that need constant and reliable low temperatures.
+Coolrooms & freezer rooms are a necessary aspect of the large- to mid-scale storage of perishable goods, especially for kitchen fitouts.
+In the hospitality industry, where food safety and hygiene are vital, a high quality coolroom provided by a commercial kitchen shopfitter is indispensable.
+Aside from hospitality, coldrooms see a lot of use in supermarkets, universities, and other industries that need constant and reliable low temperatures.

 Custom Coolroom Categories

 A retailer, such as a supermarket, may wish to stock a variety of frozen and cold goods.
 This of course means that the products have to be stored safely and hygienically.
 As well as this, there is the issue of access for both the retailer and the customer.
-The solution to this is a cold-room that has a normal slide door at the back as well as a display section from which customers can take the items they please.
+The solution to this is a walk-in coolroom or freezer-room that has a normal slide door at the back as well as a display section from which customers can take the items they please.

 If there is a type of coolroom that wasn’t listed here, don’t hesitate to contact us and give us your details.
-With our vast history and experience, we will surely be able to help you achieve the result that you want and design and create the coldroom that you are after.
+With our long history and vast experience, we will surely be able to help you achieve the result that you want.
+Together we can design and create the coldroom that you are after.

 Restaurants, like most other businesses in the hospitality industry, are highly individualistic and, as such, have differing storage needs.
-Menus that are focused on a particular culture’s cuisine will have different cold-storage requirements than others, and, because of this, it is best to work out exactly what size and kind of coldroom is necessary for the specific kitchen.
-Our experience and history of design can help to guide you in working out your optimal solution.
+Menus that are focused on a particular culture’s cuisine will have different cold-storage requirements than others.
+Because of this it’s best to work out exactly what size and kind of coldroom is necessary for the specific kitchen.
+Our long experience with commercial kitchen design fitouts will guide you in working out your optimal solution.

 Commercial Coolroom Components